 Koh Phi Phi

-- Hostel Prices: Koh Phi Phi is one of the most expensive island in Thailand.
-Dorm rooms start at $12 and private rooms start at $27.
+- Hostel Prices: Koh Phi Phi is one of the most expensive islands in Thailand.
+Dorm rooms start at $13 and private rooms start at $27.

-- Budget Hotel Prices: Budget hotels start at $27 for a private room with air conditioning.
+- Budget Hotel Prices: Budget hotels average $40-50 for a double private room with air conditioning.
 For luxury, the sky’s the limit.

 - Average Cost of Food: Food is cheapest in Ton Sai village.
 The open-air local restaurants near the beach have dishes for $1-2.
 Western food is more expensive at $25.
 Near the beach and in the town, meals will start at $5 for local dishes.